tombaker/csv2shex/docs/normalizations/mandrepeat.rst

-Mandatory and repeatable
+mandatory and repeatable
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The cardinality elements `mand` ("mandatory") and `repeat` ("repeatable") are both by default False.
+The cardinality elements `mandatory` ("mandatory") and `repeat` ("repeatable") are both by default False.
 Specifying any value for either element makes that element True.

 .. csv-table::
    :file: ../normalizations/mandrepeat.csv